Radiacwash™ Radiation Decontamination Solution

 - Office of Health and Environmental Safety, University of Arkansas. and many other university labs.

 Radiacwash MSDS Keep Radiacwash away from eyes, body cavities, sensitive skin, abrasions and open cuts.
 Flood effected areas with water.
 Do NOT take internally.
 Avoid contact with mucous membranes.
 Keep away from children.

 Radiacwash™ Spray Mist for skin and surfaces combines the power and economy of Radiacwash™ with the convenience of aerosols.
-Radiacwash™ Spray Mist allows Radiacwash to penetrate around and under contaminants and lift them off the surface into solution to be wiped up with Rad-Wipes and disposed.
-Available in 32 oz spray bottle or 16 oz spray bottle.
-Also included in our Dirty Bomb Emergency Kit.
+Radiacwash™ Spray Mist allows Radiacwash to penetrate around and under contaminants and lift them off the surface into solution to be wiped up with Radiation-Wipes and disposed.
+Available in 32 oz spray bottle, 16 oz spray bottle and 8 oz spray bottle.
+Also included in Radiation Emergency Kits.

 How much to buy?

-Radiacwash™ Towelettes are the most efficient and safest way to remove radiocontamination from hands and small objects.
-Radiacwash™ Towelettes are individually packaged paper towels saturated in a special Radiacwash™ solution.
-Simply remove the towelette from the foil packet, scrub hands thoroughly and wash the contamination away with running water.
-Available in quantities of 20 pack, 50 pack and 100 pack.
-Also available in our complete line of Radiation Protection Emergency Kits.
+Radiacwash™ Decontamination Wipes are the most efficient and safest way to remove radiocontamination from hands and small objects.
+Radiacwash™ Wipes are saturated in a special Radiacwash™ solution.
+Simply remove the wipe from the dispenser, scrub hands thoroughly and wash the contamination away with running water.